tasmota/docs/docs/Displays.md

 ## universal Display Driver

-Driver 17 is a universal display driver for most pixel driven displays. the display is defined by a descriptor file which may be provided with 3 methods.
+Driver 17 is a universal display driver for most pixel driven displays.
+The driver is enabled by compiling with #define USE_UNIVERSAL_DISPLAY and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods.
 1. a special section in scripter >d
 2. a file which must be present in the file system ("dspdesc.txt")